JBrennan2001/DF-mystic-manuscript-project/README.md

     We needed to identify any errors or null values in the data.
 We communicated the issues with the data to the stakeholders at Mystic Manuscripts (the Digital Futures instructors).
   </li>
   <li> <b> Error Correction and Quality Control Form: </b>
     Once the errors and inconsistencies in the data were identified, we corrected them and documented them in the quality control form ('Quality Control Form.docx').
-We inserted SQL code to a shared file on Github to showcase the required quality control checks.
+We inserted SQL code to a shared repository on Github to showcase the required quality control checks [here](https://github.com/all-2410/mystic-manuscript-having/tree/main).
 We also performed a few extra quality checks ('Quality Control Extra Checks.sql').
   </li>
 </ol>
 Full project description: 'Project Introduction.docx'